 I do not think that I have even yet brought out the greatest contribution of medievalism to the formation of the scientific movement.
 I mean the inexpungable belief that every detailed occurrence can be correlated with its antecedents in a perfectly definite manner, exemplifying general principles.
 Without this belief the incredible labours of scientists would be without hope.
 It is this instinctive conviction, vividly poised before the imagination, which is the motive power of research: -- that there is a secret, a secret which can be unveiled.

+He went on to ask how was this conviction so vividly implanted on the European mind, and concluded: 'My explanation is that the faith in the possibility of science, generated antecedently to the development of modern scientific theory, is an unconscious derivative from medieval theology.'
 One might indeed query whether unconscious is the right word, for many of the medievals explicitly saw their work as showing forth the works of the Creator.
 Furthermore, explicitly Christian beliefs played a decisive part in making modern science possible.
 Thus the debilitating belief in a cyclic universe was decisively broken by the Christian belief in the uniqueness of the Incarnation.
 Henceforth history was no longer an infinite series of dreary cycles, but a linear story with a beginning and an end.

 The transition from Greek to modern physics has been graphically described by Pierre Duhem: 'The demolition of Aristotelian physics was not a sudden collapse; the construction of modern physics did not take place on a terrain where nothing was left standing.
 From one to the other the passage takes place by a long sequence of partial transformations of which each pretended to retouch or enlarge some piece of the edifice without changing anything of the ensemble.
 But when all these modifications of detail had been made, the human mind perceived, as it sized up with a single look the result of all that long work, that nothing remained of that ancient palace and that a new palace rose in its place.
 Those who in the sixteenth century took stock of this substitution of one science for another were seized by a strange illusion.
 They imagined that this substitution was sudden and that it was their work.
 They proclaimed that Peripatetic physics had just collapsed under their blows and that on the ruins of that physics they had built, as if by magic, the clear abode of truth.
 About the sincere illusion of arrogantly wilful error of these men, the men of subsequent centuries were either the unsuspecting victims or sheer accomplices.
 The physicists of the sixteenth century were celebrated as creators to whom the world owed the renaissance of science.
 They were very often but continuers and sometimes plagiarisers.'